ngupange/PamphileNkurunzizaNgenzi_T1A2/README.md

 # Wireframe view
 ![Home Page desktop view](docs/ContactMe_Page.png)

-# desktop view
+# Desktop view
 ![Home Page desktop view](docs/ContactMe_Page_L.png)

 6. My CV (PDF) button for those who want to print my CV this button is easy to access wherever you are on this website.
+However the pdf file we have there is not mine it's from online stock.

 ## Target Audience